aws-samples/amazon-cognito-saml-idp/README.md

 ### Authentication

-If you decide to utilize the ability to restrict access to UI components you will need to ensure that you setup setup an additional attribute to send group membership information as a SAML attribute in the SAML response from the identity provider.
+If you decide to utilize the ability to restrict access to UI components you will need to ensure that you setup an additional attribute to send group membership information as a SAML attribute in the SAML response from the identity provider.
 The CDK is setup to configure a Cognito custom attribute to which IdP's SAML attribute will be mapped.
 The setting for the Cognito custom attribute can be found in the `cdk.json` and is called `CognitoMappedSuperadminGroupKey`.
 Change this value to change the name of the custom attribute.
 The CDK will also configure the attribute mapping for this.

 **Opt out of Idp attributes**